homasms/nlp_project/README.md

 This project aims to analyze the poetic works of Maulana Rumi, specifically comparing two of his notable books, Masnavi and Divan-e Shams.
 The analysis utilizes NLP tools and methods to uncover patterns and nuances within the poetry.

 **Data Gathering:**
-Markup : * To gather data, run crawling.py.
+* To gather data, run crawling.py.
 * To obtain data for Masnavi, use the -m argument.
 * To collect data for Divan-e Shams, use the -s argument.

 **Word Breaking:**
 Run without argument to execute the entire code.